-Visiting with the family?
-There’s a 50 things to do before you’re 11 ¾ countryside trail for you to download or pick up from the hut in the car park and start your family adventure.
+For little explorers there’s a 50 things to do before you’re 11 ¾ countryside trail for you to pick up from the information point in the car park.

 The parkland is the gateway to the countryside at Trelissick.
-It's the perfect place to let your dog run free, have a picnic or just sit and enjoy unrivalled views of the Fal Estuary.
+A popular place to walk the dog and enjoy unrivalled views of the Fal Estuary.

 Trelissick is known as much for its wildlife as it is for its history and natural beauty.
 In the woodland, dead trees stand amongst the living and are home to a number of insects, animals and birds living in and around the estate.